Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/xray/XRAY_Plugin.md

 # QTAF Xray Plugin

 One possibility to export and document test results is *Xray for Jira*.
-In this article we show you how to create test cases in Xray, how to link your test cases written in Java with the test cases defined in Xray and how QTAf can automatically save the test results of your test runs in Xray.
+In this article we show you how to create test cases in Xray, how to link your test cases written in Java with the test cases defined in Xray and how QTAF can automatically save the test results of your test runs in Xray.

 ## Create test cases in Xray